-I wanted to see where the children’s interests led them without to much provocation so all I got out was some teddies (making sure to include numerous sizes and all 4 primary colours), added some plastic containers and tools such as big and small spoons and a few small tongs and of course some goop.
+I wanted to see where the children's interests led them without too much provocation so all I got out was some teddies (making sure to include numerous sizes and all 4 primary colours), added some plastic containers and tools such as big and small spoons and a few small tongs and of course some goop.

 They all played with the bears in different ways at different stages.
 Ruby preferred to stick with her chosen colour of red while Tara enjoyed mixing them up to create more of a challenge.